-This insurance is primary except when Paragraph is halow applies in this locarance is primary, our ediligations are not affected unless any of the other insurance is also primary.
+This insurance is primary except when Paragraph b. below applies.
+If this insurance is primary, our obligations are not affected unless any of the other insurance is also primary.
 Then, we will share with all that other insurance by the method described in Paragraph c. below.